mobluse/coderdojo-raspbian-sv/README.md

 Format and name the SD-card:
     sudo mkdosfs -n dojopi1 -F 32 -I /dev/sda1
-(Change sda1 to your partition and the name dojopi1 to what you like.)
+(You may need to do `umount /dev/sda1` before.
+Change sda1 to your partition and the name dojopi1 to what you like.)

 Remove and insert the USB SD-card reader/writer in order to mount automatically.
 Use this to find out where it is mounted: